Tonnius/bci_ssvep_openvibe_ros/OpenVibe/signals/Readme.txt

-The aquired signals will be saved here.
+The acquired signals will be saved here.